KooperL/marketo-developer.en/help/javascript-api/examples.md

     // Note that these fields were configured in the form editor as hidden fields already form.vals({"userIsAwesome":"true", "enrollDate":"2014-01-01"});
 });
 ```

 ## Show Form in LightBox

-This example shows the form in a lightbox style dialog if the url contains a parameter `lightboxForm=true`.  [[View Example](form-examples/example8.html)]
+This example shows the form in a lightbox style dialog if the url contains a parameter `lightboxForm=true`.

 ```javascript
 MktoForms2.loadForm("//app-ab00.marketo.com", "785-UHP-775", 1057, function (form) {